 North Myrtle Beach Yacht Club

 The next morning we departed North Myrtle Beach at 8:15, waiting for the fog to lift a bit before we left.
 We made a 70 mile run to Minum Creek to throw an anchor for the night.
 Despite reading about several alligator sightings in the area, we didn’t spot any.
 Maybe because it was so COLD???
 We woke up in the morning welcomed by 37 degree weather!
 BRRRRR!
 The good news….CHARLESTON IS OUR NEXT STOP!!!

 Charleston has been on our bucket list for a while.
 We enjoyed a brief overnight here on our way down to Trawlerfest in March, and have been looking forward to getting back.
 It was only a 55 mile run, so we had plenty of time to check in at Charleston City Marina and then bike into town.
-Coming into the harbor by boat was a real treat, but due to the shipping channels, we needed to be careful.
+Coming into the harbor by boat was a real treat, but due to the large and busy shipping channels, we needed to be careful.
 Fortunately, the water traffic was light, we just needed to watch the currents and the traffic flow in and out of the marina. (which was enough!).

 We had no plans for today…it was Veteran’s Day, and we rightly assumed it would be busy in town, so we wanted to get there early.
 We unfolded the bikes and meandered through the beautiful neighborhoods towards central Charleston.
 Along the waterfront, we were rewarded with a beautiful flag display.